Classiq/classiq-library/README.md

 ## 4) Execution

-Classiq provides an easy-to-use way to execute quantum programs, and provides various insights of the execution results.
+Classiq provides an easy-to-use way to execute quantum programs and provides various insights into the execution results.

 ## Diagrams